 Halima Hamud was born in a refugee camp in Kenya.
 She arrived in Boise with her family as a child.
 She has experienced both kindness and bullying as a Black Muslim Somali refugee in Idaho.
 Now scheduled to graduate from Boise State University next May, Hamud recently won the Harry S. Truman Scholarship for her academic and community work.
-(Photo by Priscilla Grover, courtesy of Boise State University)
+(Priscilla Grover/Courtesy of Boise State University)

 Idaho has welcomed thousands of refugees, from dozens of countries, for decades.

 That tradition slowed in recent years, as the Trump administration placed record-low caps on refugee admissions and temporarily banned travel from Muslim countries, and last year as the COVID-19 pandemic halted travel.

 President Joe Biden has lifted the cap, but warned that it will take time to restore the system that helped refugees resettle in the U.S.

 When the Idaho Capital Sun asked three local refugees why they or their families chose to leave their original home countries, their answers were the same: Staying would have meant death, danger or misery.

 World Refugee Day falls each year on June 20 and is dedicated to refugees around the globe, according to the UN Refugee Agency.
 World Refugee Day was held globally for the first time on June 20, 2001, commemorating the 50th anniversary of the 1951 Convention relating to the Status of Refugees.
 It was originally known as Africa Refugee Day, before the United Nations General Assembly officially designated it as an international day in December 2000.

 “Nobody wants to leave their home.
 That’s why it’s called their home,” said Palina Louangketh, founder and executive director of a nonprofit that plans to open a museum in Boise dedicated to telling the stories of people forced out of their homelands.